suyogrnerkar/BingBites/README.md

     Now, this is something that goolge enforces when you host an application on a domain.
 Without a ssl secured domain, it wouldn't allow the client browser to allow the geolocate javascript to work as intended.
-So deploy the app over ssl and it would eork fine.
+So deploy the app over ssl and it would work fine.

-# About Team:

-We are a team of 7 developers working towards a CS545 project on building a rails application for Listing of Food and Events.

-## Members of the team are:
-- Suyog Nerkar
-- Vaibhav Acharya
-- Debashish Majumdar
-- Kiran Kadam
-- Pranav Garje
-- Abhijit Bhandarkar
-- Uddhav Mhatre